B (S-train): History

 Since the first part of the Taastrup radial opened in 1953, letter B has been used for its principal service.
 Before that the characteristic of service B was that it was the stopping trains to Holte.

+BO

 Bb, L, B+

 From 1972 to 1979, the service on the Taastrup branch was supplemented on weekdays by service E (q.v.).
 In 1979 a separate daytime reinforcement service Bb was created; it ran every 20 minutes with a 10-minute offset to service B such that the Tåstrup radial effectively had a 10-minute frequency.
 Under the timetable doctrine followed in those years, a service letter such as B could not be used for more than exactly 3 trains an hour, so a separate service designation was needed for these daytime supplements.
 They later changed their name to L and then to B+, and were finally folded into B with the 2007 timetable.